Triglav National Park (Pearls of Slovenia) Self-Guided Cycling Holiday

 Your stay includes the daily transfer of luggage to the next hotel and permanent assistance in case of problems.

-- Accommodation in hotels 3*/4* in two bedded room with WC and shower, on a bed & breakfast basis.
+- Accommodation in hotels 3/4* hotels and guesthouses in two bedded rooms, on basis of bed & breakfast.

 – Backup service (hotline) during the trip.

-– Free parking in Bled (not guarded) at the local office only.
-Free parking at first hotel (2 km away) at prior request only and on hotel approval.
+– Free parking at the first hotel at prior request only and at hotel approval.

 Some are commercially available models and others are custom built for cycling in Slovenia.
 All are made following high industry standards and are made using the best parts.